ClarisaD/ENVST-UA900_Park_Over_Plastic_Capstone_Seminar/deliverables.md

 </ul>

 ## Letter to Next Cohort
-*Include in Google Drive folder, I&P Fall 2018*
+*Include in Google Drive folder, Park Over Plastic*

-Write a letter to the next class or create a 1-2 minute video, giving them advice on how to reach their learning goals and get value out of this course.
+Write a letter to future students, giving them advice on how to reach their learning goals and get value out of this course.